Transia-RnD/XRPLSwift/CONTRIBUTING.md

 -destination 'platform=iOS Simulator,name=iPhone 13'
 ```

 You can see the complete reference documentation at [`XRPLSwift` docs](https://js.xrpl.org).
-You can also generate them locally using `$(xcrun --find docc) process-archive transform-for-static-hosting "$ARCHIVE" --hosting-base-path transia-rnd.github.io/$ARCHIVE_NAME --output-path ../docs/$ARCHIVE_NAME`
+You can also generate them locally using `$(xcrun --find docc) process-archive transform-for-static-hosting "$ARCHIVE" --hosting-base-path XRPLSwift --output-path ../docs`

 This updates `docs/` at the top level, where GitHub Pages looks for the docs.